 All other cancellation policies will apply.

 Registration Changes: No fee or penalty will be assessed for making changes up until 45 days prior to originally scheduled course start date.
 Any changes made inside 45 days of the originally scheduled course start date is subject to availability of space, equipment, and all other resources.
 If change is possible, a $35.00 change fee will apply, along with any difference in the course costs.
 Refunds (cash or credits) will not be provided if the new course is at a lower cost than the original registration.
 Course change requests after a course begins will incur both the $35.00 change fee along with any difference in the course costs.
 Refunds (cash or credits) will not be provided if the new course is at a lower cost than the original registration.

 Cancellations and Refunds

 All refund requests and special considerations must be submitted in writing to email@example.com.

 Registration Cancellation Requests: Cancellations submitted in writing on or before February 1, 2019, are eligible for a full refund, with the exception of the deposit from payment plans.

 Cancellations received in writing beginning February 2, 2019, and up to 45 days prior to the start of a Program will incur a cancellation fee of 30% of the total bill, including add-ons and any other fees.
 Customers may choose to leave their refund as a credit on their account for 12 months.
 The new registration must be completed within one year of cancellation date; in this case, credits will be retained in full, without incurring any cancellation fees.
 The credits can only be redeemed for the following season.

-Cancellations made inside of 45 days of the first day of camp are not eligible for a refund or any kind of credit.
+Cancellations made inside of 45 days of the first day of camp are not eligible for a refund or credit.